MagnusAH/math/README.md

 # OpenGL Math Library

-Math library geared towards development with GLSL, for x86 only currently
+Math library geared towards development with GLSL and C, for x86 only currently
 Library is compatable with GCC and Clang, not MSVC currently
 Library requires SSE support as a minimum, but AVX is recommended for the additional registers